chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/getting-started/configure.md

 ### Companion Node

 A companion node travels with you and does **not** repeat traffic.
 Companions are configured through the companion app UI, the CLI commands used for repeaters are **not available** on companion nodes during normal use.

-For companions, **path hash mode** is found under the **Experimental Settings** menu in the app, and there are no periodic advertisement intervals to configure.

 ### Repeater Node